maxnygma/maxnygma/README.md

 <br>
 My resume can be found [here](https://cutt.ly/y3YvEbv)

-🔥 I'm interested in a wide range of computer vision tasks such as metric learning, OOD-detection and dense recognition
+🔥 I'm interested in a wide range of computer vision tasks such as domain adaptation, OOD-detection and dense recognition

 👁️ My last project was [NeuralXRD (ICLR 2023 ML4Materials)](https://github.com/maxnygma/NeuralXRD)

-👨‍💻 Apart from machine learning, I do workout, explore the field of deeptech startups and practice math
+👨‍💻 Apart from machine learning, I do workout, explore deeptech startups and cross-field applied research